LLNL/raja-suite-tutorial/Intermediate_Tutorial/04-LAUNCH/README.md

 Fractal Tutorial - HIP Execution
 =================================

-Before starting, be sure to study the CUDA/HIP implementations in the 02-CUDA and 03-HIP directories before continuing.
-It is important to note:
- * Read-only, write-only, and read-write variables used in the main computation
- * The main data structure that holds the values of the fractal pixels
- * Any data dependencies, if any, throughout the computation of the pixels

 A notable difference between launch and other RAJA API's is the support for run-time backend selection.